mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/approach-and-capabilities.md

 * A script must have a size _**no more 8 kB**_.
 * The fixed cost for each scripted unit is equal to **400000 **_**wavelets**_ \(Waves coins, 100000000 wavelets = 1 Wave\).

+**Examples:**

+* If transaction's usual cost is 0.001 WAVES, in case of smart scripting exactly the same transaction will be cost 0.001 + 0.004 WAVES.
+* Set Alias for an account without a script would cost 0.001 WAVES, whereas for a Smart Account it would be 0.001+0.004=0.005 WAVES.

 **Note. **All minimal transactions fees can be found [_**here**_](/technical-details/transactions-fees.md).

 ## Trading With Smart Accounts